Spanish airlift of 1936: Background

+Strait of Gibraltar looking northwest from above the coast of Morocco to southern Spain and Gibraltar.
+In the left and centre foreground, Ceuta is visible on the Peninsula of Almina at the northeastern tip of the Tingitan Peninsula; in the upper right background is the Bay of Gibraltar.
+On the western shore of the bay Algeciras is visible, with Gibraltar on the eastern shore.

-The coup of July 1936 commenced in the Spanish Morocco; on July 17 the rebels easily gained control of most of the protectorate, suffocating remaining islands of resistance on July 18.
-However, on the peninsula the coup was far less successful; on July 18 the insurgents gained rather shaky control over Seville and Córdoba, while the situation remained unclear in Cádiz, Granada, Huelva and Málaga.
-During the evening of that day, a few hundred rebel Morocco-stationed troops boarded the destroyer Churruca, which in the early hours of July 19 transported them to Cádiz, greatly contributing to the full rebel takeover of the city.
+The coup of July 1936 commenced in Spanish Morocco; on 17 July the rebels easily gained control of most of the protectorate, overwhelming remaining pockets of resistance the following day.
+However, on the peninsula the coup was far less successful; on 18 July the insurgents gained rather shaky control over Seville and Córdoba, while the situation remained unclear in Cádiz, Granada, Huelva and Málaga.
+During the evening of that day, a few hundred Morocco-stationed rebel troops boarded the destroyer Churruca, which in the early hours of 19 July transported them to Cádiz, greatly contributing to the full rebel takeover of the city.
 However, on her way back, the Churruca's officers were overpowered by the crew.
 Other warships loyal to the government were deployed in the Strait of Gibraltar, blocking any would-be further transport of the rebels by sea.
-The southern tip of the peninsula, ranging from Cádiz to Seville, was now firmly controlled by the insurgents; however, they were isolated and in danger of being overrun.
-Francisco Franco arrived in Morocco on the morning of July 19 and took command of the troops.
+(Note: ”[O]nly about 700 were transferred during the first twenty-four hours before the Republican army established a blockade”) The southern tip of the peninsula, ranging from Cádiz to Seville, was now firmly controlled by the insurgents; however, they were isolated and in danger of being overrun.
+Francisco Franco arrived in Morocco on the morning of 19 July and took command of the troops.
 Since the protectorate was fully controlled, the battle-hardened Army of Africa was not required there; instead, the rebels needed the troops badly in Andalusia.
-As sea transport no longer remained an option, the decision to commence airlift was taken during a meeting of high commanders, presided by Franco; it was reportedly suggested by Francisco Arranz Monasterio, a pilot-observer, industrial engineer and artillery captain.
+The rebels initially had some 120,000 armed men; out of these, 40,000 were stationed in Africa.
+As sea transport no longer remained an option, the decision to commence an airlift was taken during a meeting of high commanders, presided over by Franco; it was reportedly suggested by Francisco Arranz Monasterio, a pilot-observer, industrial engineer and artillery captain.
+(Note: Allegedly Arranz had already by that point suggested turning to the Germans to obtain aircraft; Arranz spoke German and knew numerous Luftwaffe pilots, having met them at various airshows across Europe.)